 Please note that the information listed below is provided to students as a basic guideline.
-The information is very general in nature and the Financial Aid Office or other contact information should be consulted for further details, rules, and regulations.
+The information is very general in nature and the Financial Aid Office should be consulted for further details, rules, and regulations.
 The information provided comes from data available at the time this catalog was reviewed prior to printing.
 All information contained in this section is subject to change.